getpelican/pelican-plugins/Readme.rst

 ical                      Looks for and parses an ``.ics`` file if it is defined in a given page's ``calendar`` metadata.

-Image Process             Automates the processing of images based on their class attributes.
-Make suer to check the readme.
+Image Process             Automates the processing of images.
+This version is depricated.
+Use `the PyPi version <https://pypi.org/project/pelican-image-process/>`_ instead.

 Interlinks                Lets you add frequently used URLs to your markup using short keywords